lasrado-b/home-lab/configs/sevice-deployment.md

 ### Custom Page Deployed

-the default Nginx was replaced with a custom 'index.html' located at: /var/www/html/index.html
+The default Nginx was replaced with a custom 'index.html' located at: /var/www/html/index.html

 ---